 In October 2011, a report entitled 'Knowledge without Borders: GÉANT 2020' provided an action plan to serve the needs of the community and help maintain and strengthen Europe's research agenda.
-Among its recommendations were the provision of a more userbased service culture, and a continued commitment to increasing collaborations with other continents as well as testing emerging internet technologies.
+Among its based service culture, and a continued commitment to increasing collaborations with other continents as well as testing emerging internet technologies.